HACDedsec/Web-Projects/List Filter with React/README.md

  ▬ Added search filter
  ▬ Imprted Google Fonts for changing Font Style

- • All Of the Running app is structured with Class Base Component
+ • This React app is structured with Class Base Component